schmettow/New_Stats/docs/Generalized_Linear_Models.md

 detach(BrowsingAB)
 ```

-### Beta regression
+### Beta regression {#beta-reg}

 One of the most futile discussions in methodology research to my mind is whether one should use a four, five or seven binned Likert scale.
 From a pure measurement point of view, more bins give better resolution, the ultimate consequence being not to bin at all, that is using continuous rating scales.
 At the same time, many rating responses come from multiple item scales, which multiplies the number of bins.
 Speaking of ordinal regression, it seems reasonable to have seven intercepts for a single item scale, but who would want 14 or 21 for a two or three-item scale?
 And most scales have more items than that, which is good from a psychometric perspective.

 In fact, psychometric research in the process of developing rating scales routinely uses a method called *confirmatory factor analysis*, which derives from the Gaussian linear model and inherits its assumptions.
 Not surprisingly, most research applying the very same instruments also use plain linear models.
 It seems fair enough to take a multi-item scale as a continuous measure, but given the framework of GLM, it is unnecessary (to put it mildly) to go along with the assumptions of Normality and linearity.
 While the link function for a double bounded response variable is simply the logit, the only missing ingredient is a double bounded error distribution.
 Enter beta distribution!

 We demonstrate beta regression on rating scales at the example of the CUE8 study.
 This study aimed at assessing whether remote usability testing arrives at the same ToT measures as in moderated sessions.
-As we have seen in [CROSSREF], the difference is marginal.
+As we have seen in \@ref(nested-re), the difference is marginal.
 But, rating scales are susceptible for all kinds of cognitive and social biases.
 For that reason, a golden rule for user test moderators is to constantly remind participants to not blame themselves for errors.
 Reportedly, test moderators also do help participants (after counting to 10) in order to minimize frustration (and maximize information flow).
 What could the presence or absence of a moderator do to satisfaction ratings?
 Perhaps, remote participants feel the lack of assurance and support as higher levels of frustration.
 Furthermore, it is not unlikely that satisfaction ratings are sensitive to idiosyncratics in the process and setting of the user test, such that we could even expect differences between teams.

 <!--